HuongDang-Miley/what-i-learn-week-10/README.md

 * **Must:** <br/>
 All content must be wrap in a {} <br/>
 ONLY contain string, number, boolean, array, object and null <br/>
-String has to be wrap by "" because any language can use "" <br/>
+STRING has to be wrap by "" because any language can use "" <br/>
 NOT have trailing comma ',' <br/>

 ~~~